rotemdvir/POLS318-Theories-of-IR/index.md

 Readings:

   - McClelland, Charles.
-“The function of theory in international relations.” *Journal of Conflict Resolution*, 4:3 (1960), 303-336.
+“The function of theory in international relations.” *Journal of Conflict Resolution 4*, 3 (1960), 303-336.
   - Singer, David J. “The level-of-analysis problem in international relations”. *World Politics*, 14 (1961), 77-92.
   - Colgan, Jeff.
 “Where is International Relations Going?
-Evidence from Graduate Training”. *International Studies Quarterly*, 60:1 (2016), 486-498.
+Evidence from Graduate Training”. *International Studies Quarterly 60*, 1 (2016), 486-498.

 ### Week 3